 The following article is the most complete TEFL/TESOL guide for traveling the world teaching English.
-We will discuss what is needed to get a job teaching English abroad, passing the interview, getting a TEFL / TESOL certificate, and excelling on the job.
+We will discuss what is needed to get a job teaching English abroad, along with passing the interview, getting a TEFL / TESOL certificate and excelling on the job.

 Do you want to travel the world teaching English?
 Have you thought about it but don’t know where to start?
-Do you want to get paid for traveling?
+Do you want to get paid and also travel?
 Do you enjoy helping people improve?
 Do you like to go on adventures and taste different foods from around the world?

 If most of the questions above are a yes, then traveling the world teaching English is for you.
 There is a world of adventure waiting for you out there.
 But wait a minute, you might be thinking!